Cannes film festival puts spotlight on rising stars

 Efron, Matthew McConaughey and Kidman all star in Lee Daniels’ “The Paperboy” and Pitt appears in Andrew Dominik’s “Killing Them Softly”.

-Among the favorite European film makers in Cannes this year are Jacques Audiard with “Rust and Bone” featuring Marion Cotillard, and 89-year-old French director Alain Resnais with “You ‘Ain’t Seen Nothin’ Yet!”.
+Among the favourite European film makers in Cannes this year are Jacques Audiard with “Rust and Bone” featuring Marion Cotillard, and 89-year-old French director Alain Resnais with “You ‘Ain’t Seen Nothin’ Yet!”.

 Hot topics on the big screen include the Arab uprisings, with Egyptian director Yousry Nasrallah’s “After the Battle” in competition, and the pitfalls of celebrity culture in “Antiviral”, the debut feature from Cronenberg’s son Brandon.